RoHit4100/BlogWeb/README.md

 # Personal-Blog-Website

-This is my persnal blog web app which is I have develop with the help of npm modules, like express, ejs, body-parser.
+- This is my persnal blog web app which is I have develop with the help of npm modules, like express, ejs, body-parser.
-This project is yet to complete, because I have didnt add any database for this web.
+- This project is now complete, And I have used the mongoDb database for the database.
-I am currently learning Mongoose v6.8.1, I will complete my project till tomorrow.

 ## Badges